lgatto/lgatto.github.io/_pages/cbio-who.md

   student working on single-cell assay bioinformatics.
 He did a masters in biomedical sciences at the UCLouvain and followed up with a masters in bioinformatics at the KULeuven before conducting his PhD training in the lab funded by an FNRS fellowship.
+Chris then enrolled as a postdoc at the UGent in the statOmics group (headed by Lieven Clement) to develop statistical frameworks for the analysis of single-cell proteomics data.

 - **Badr-Ali Mouaden** finished his engineering degree in 2023 and did his master's project under the co-supervision of Laurent Gatto,